Skip to main content

 Assert that only KYC-verified addresses can perform privileged actions across multiple dapps using a shared registry

 Since regulated funds and prime brokerages can only gain exposure into regulated products, a DeFi protocol may want to attract greater fund deployment by proving itself as a compliant venue.
-This assertion is a simple proof-of-concept that demonstrates a single, shared registry that multiple dApps can reference.
+This assertion is a simple proof-of-concept that demonstrates a single, shared registry that multiple applications can reference.
 It’s designed such that

 • Users complete KYC once and gain access to all integrated protocols; no redundant process to verify on each protocol